ajmorton/advent_of_code/2024-pypy/Thoughts.md

 There's at least 2 bugs playing into each other.
 Mixed and matched the pruning logic in a way that flip flopped between pruning too much and not pruning things it should have.
 This should have been a trivial Dijkstra and somehow I spent all this time on A* and node reduction and still took over an hour and half.
 Two bad days in a row and I'll be busy tomorrow.

+edit: Way too much effort to speed this up.
+Tried a bi-directional search but that ended up depending on sets which slowed things down a tonne.
+The key here is realising that finding a single shortest path takes a few milliseconds while finding all shortests paths takes a few hundred.
+The big change is when we find an explored node with the same path cost to truncate that search branch *but* track that we reached the node via this path.
+Then we can use this info to walk backwards along the path and find predecessors.
+The truncated node will mean we have multiple ways to reach the critical path.

 # Day 17 - Chronospatial Computer
 RETURN THE STRING WITH THE COMMAS INCLUDED.16 days of numbers only and I waste a frankly insane amount of time debugging a correct implementation that was written by minute 15.
 Even worse because emulators are my fave of the puzzles.
 Add a visit from a tradie and other distractions means todays result is Bad (TM).